Hericium erinaceus: Techniques

 The artificial cultivation of H. erinaceus was first reported in China in 1988.
 It is cultivated using artificial logs, bottles, and polypropylene bags.
 However, this type of artificial cultivation is not suitable for industrialized production due to its low yield and long cultivation cycles.

 Submerged culture is a type of artificial cultivation of H. erinaceus whereby the fungus is grown in a liquid medium.
 Using this method, a large number of mycelia can be obtained quickly.
 Bioactive compounds can be sourced from the fruiting bodies, submerged-cultivated mycelial biomass, or liquid-cultivated broth.
 Growers optimize the culture medium composition to obtain simultaneously high yields of H. erinaceus mycelial biomass, exopolysaccharides, and polysaccharides.
 Submerged fermentation is preferable for the production of mycelial biomass and biologically active metabolites in order to produce a more uniform biomass and extract products.

 Growth regulators, such as 2,4-Dichlorophenoxyacetic acid and gibberellin, were observed to have an advantageous effect on spore germination.
 Other technologies, such as red and green laser light of low intensity, stimulated spore germination as well as the vegetative growth of mycelium.
 Argon and helium lasers also contributed to the acceleration of fruit body development by 36–51%.

 Wild strains

-Wild strains of Hericium spp. can be isolated and cultivated by first gathering fruiting bodies from fallen trees in the natural habitat.
-The fruiting bodies can then be opened to attain pieces of their inner spore-producing tissue.
-This tissue is then placed onto Petri dishes with agar to cultivate fungal colonies at 25 °C. After several transfers to new Petri dishes to verify the purity of the strain, it can be kept at −80 °C for long-term storage.
+Wild strains of Hericium spp. are isolated and cultivated by first gathering fruiting bodies from fallen trees in the natural habitat.
+The fruiting bodies are opened to attain pieces of their inner spore-producing tissue.
+This tissue is placed onto Petri dishes with agar to cultivate fungal colonies at 25 °C. Several transfers to new Petri dishes are performed to verify the purity of the strain, then kept at −80 °C for long-term storage.